 Real Kung Fu is a (better) way of life, not just a form of exercise.
-The mountain retreat has been carefully developed to allow all of its inhabitants to live the true Kung Fu lifestyle to the full.
+Our Shaolin Camp has been carefully developed to allow all of its inhabitants to live the true Kung Fu lifestyle to the full.
 This is a major part of its attraction.

 Nam Yang has a long history of welcoming and uniting people from diverse cultures, bringing them together as part of our kung fu family.
 Inevitably, members have different cultural expectations, depending on where they have originated.
 In any Nam Yang club, however, the culture of Chinese Kung Fu takes precedence.
 This provides a level playing field on which all members can relate equally and, most importantly, train to the best of their ability.